Univalent

 We believe software should earn trust the way physical infrastructure does.
 Based in Japan and inspired by its culture, we work to carry forward traditions of engineering rigor and long-term responsibility into the world of software.

-We explore new approaches at the intersection of AI, systems software, and formal methods to expand what disciplined software engineering can achieve.
-By pairing machine learning with symbolic reasoning and human judgment, we aim to make the construction of complex software systems more scalable, without compromising trust or responsibility.
+We explore new approaches at the intersection of robotics, AI, systems software, and formal methods to expand what disciplined software engineering can achieve.
+By pairing machine learning with symbolic reasoning and human judgment, we aim to make the construction and deployment of complex software systems more scalable, without compromising trust or responsibility.
+We're currently in deep development and exploration, If you'd like to get in touch with us please reach out to contact@univalent.cc

 Our Team